The most powerful current in the world's oceans. Which current in the Zusha River is fast or slow Antarctic Circumpolar Current

 ** Dana average speed currents

-Gulfstream consumption, according to some estimates, 40 times more than the flow of all the rivers of the world combined
+Gulf Stream flow, according to some estimates, 40 times more than the flow of all the world's rivers combined

 Currents are divided into warm and cold.
 But the division is relative.
-So, in the "warm" North Cape Current in the Barents Sea, the water temperature in summer is up to 8 ° C, and in the "cold" Canary Current in the Atlantic - all year round from 12 to 26 ° C
+Thus, in the “warm” North Cape Current in the Barents Sea, the water temperature in summer is up to 8 °C, and in the “cold” Canary Current in the Atlantic - all year round from 12 to 26 °C

-Average wave height in Atlantic Ocean in recent times increases by about a centimeter per year.
-This is indicative of massive climate change.
+Average wave height V Atlantic Ocean V Lately increases by about a centimeter per year.
+This indicates widespread climate change

 The Oryol region has a well-developed river network.
-However most of Oryol rivers are either the origins major rivers or their small tributaries.
-In the territory Oryol region there are the sources of the largest rivers of the European part of Russia - the Oka, the Don and the Dnieper.
-Therefore, the Oryol region is a geographical center of nutrition of the most important river systems European part of Russia.
+However most of Oryol rivers are either the sources large rivers, or their small tributaries.
+In the territory Oryol region are the sources of the largest rivers in the European part of Russia - the Oka, Don and Dnieper.
+Therefore, the Oryol region is a geographical center of nutrition for the most important river systems European part of Russia.
 On its territory, the surface runoff of the rivers of the Volga basin is formed.
-The watersheds of the rivers are separated by two watershed areas.
-The first one runs from the city of Maloarkhangelsk to the north to the village of Alekseevka, then to the northeast to the Verkhovye station and to the village of Pankovo.
-This hilly area is a watershed between the rivers Oka, Zusha with its tributary Neruch and the river Pine with a tributary of the Truda River.
-In the central part of the region there are elevated hills, which represent the watershed of the Oka and Zushi rivers, which in its southern part in the area of Maloarkhangelsk connects with the watersheds of the Oka and Sosna, Oka and Desna.
+The river catchments are separated by two watershed areas.
+The first runs from the city of Maloarkhangelsk north to the village of Alekseevka, then northeast to the Verkhovye station and to the village of Pankovo.
+This hilly area is the watershed between the Oka and Zusha rivers with its tributary Neruch and the Sosnaya River with its tributary Trudy River.
+In the central part of the region there are elevated hills representing the watershed of the Oka and Zushi rivers, which in its southern part in the Maloarkhangelsk region connects with the watersheds of the Oka and Sosna, Oka and Desna.
 The second watershed between the basins of the Oka and Desna rivers is located in the southwestern part.
-The Oka basin occupies 60% of the region's territory, it includes 1377 rivers and streams.
+The Oka basin occupies 60% of the region's territory and includes 1,377 rivers and streams.
 The Don basin includes 529 watercourses, the Dnieper - 195.
-The water fund of the region has over 2100 watercourses with a total length of 9154 km, including about 180 watercourses with a length of 10 or more kilometers and with a total length of over 4000 km.
-The major rivers of the Oryol region are the Oka and Zusha are used to generate electricity.
-On the river The Shakhovskaya hydroelectric power station with a capacity of 510 kW operates on the river Oka, Novosilskaya (210 kW) and Lykovskaya (760 kW) operate on the Zusha River.
-The construction of the dams of these power plants has significantly affected the ecology of some fish species living in the Oka and Zush.
-The most extended and abundant rivers of the region are: r.
-Oka (average annual runoff at the border with the Tula region - 2058 million m3); R. Zusha (tributary of the Oka, average annual flow - 988.6 million m3); R. Pine (a tributary of the Don, the average annual runoff at the border with Lipetsk region- 687.0 million m3).
-The basins of the Navlya and Nerussa rivers flowing into the Desna (a tributary of the Dnieper River) are located in the southeastern part of the region, with a total annual flow of 210 million m3.
-The relief of the area determines the slow, calm flow of rivers.
-The rivers Zusha, Sosna and a number of other smaller rivers, due to a significant difference in elevation, have a fairly fast flow.
-The magnitude of the surface runoff of the Oryol rivers is affected climatic factors- amount precipitation, seasonal air temperature and humidity.
-In addition, the amount of runoff is somewhat influenced by the terrain, geological structure underlying rocks, swampiness of watersheds and the presence forest areas.
-Great importance in the formation of surface runoff has economic activity human and technogenic pressure on landscapes [Natural Resources, 2002].
-The regional water fund is replenished by creating reservoirs and ponds that accumulate spring flood runoff.
+The region's water fund has over 2,100 watercourses with a total length of 9,154 km, including about 180 watercourses with a length of 10 kilometers or more and with a total length of over 4,000 km.
+Large rivers of the Oryol region - Oka and Zusha are used to generate electricity.
+On the river In Oka there is a hydroelectric power station Shakhovskaya with a capacity of 510 kW, on the Zusha River - Novosilskaya (210 kW) and Lykovskaya (760 kW).
+The construction of the dams of these power plants significantly affected the ecology of some fish species living in Oka and Zush.
+The longest and most abundant rivers in the region are: r.
+Oka (average annual flow on the border with the Tula region is 2058 million m3); R. Zusha (tributary of the Oka, average annual flow - 988.6 million m3); R. Sosna (tributary of the Don, average annual flow on the border with Lipetsk region- 687.0 million m3).
+In the south-eastern part of the region there are basins of the Navli and Nerussa rivers, flowing into the Desna (a tributary of the Dnieper River), with a total annual flow of 210 million m3.
+The terrain provides a slow, calm flow of rivers.
+The rivers Zusha, Sosna and a number of other smaller rivers, due to the significant difference in elevation, have a fairly fast flow.
+The amount of surface runoff of the Oryol rivers is influenced by climatic factors- quantity atmospheric precipitation, seasonal air temperature and humidity.
+In addition, the amount of runoff is somewhat influenced by the terrain, geological structure underlying rocks, swampiness of catchment areas and the presence forest areas.
+Great importance in the formation of surface runoff has economic activity human and technogenic load on landscapes [Natural Resources, 2002].
+The regional water fund is replenished through the creation of reservoirs and ponds that accumulate the runoff of spring floods.
 The water quality of many ponds is improved by numerous springs that feed the ponds, preventing them from drying out and improving flow.
-In total, there are more than 1730 ponds in the region with a total area of 2800-3000 hectares.
+In total, there are more than 1,730 ponds in the region with a total area of 2,800-3,000 hectares.
 [Blinnikov V.I. et al., 1989; Fedorov A.V., 1960].
 Of these, as of September 1, 2005, the Administration of the Oryol Region approved a list of fishing grounds.
 This list includes 608 reservoirs with a total area of 5105.6 hectares.
-Table 1 shows the distribution of reservoirs intended for fish farming needs by districts of the region.
+Table 1 shows the distribution of reservoirs intended for fish farming needs by district of the region.

 What else to read